Medically reviewed by Drugs.com. Last updated on Jun 21, 2022.

 Using buprenorphine while you are pregnant may cause serious unwanted effects in your newborn baby.
 Tell your doctor right away if you think you are pregnant or if you plan to become pregnant while using buprenorphine.

-If you have been using buprenorphine regularly for several days, do not suddenly stop using it without first checking with your doctor.
+If you have been using buprenorphine regularly for several weeks or longer, do not suddenly stop using it without first checking with your doctor.
 You may be directed to gradually reduce the amount you are using before stopping treatment completely to lessen the chance of withdrawal side effects (eg, abdominal or stomach cramps, fever, runny nose, anxiety, or restlessness).

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

-buprenorphine may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Buprenorphine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
 Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using buprenorphine.

 Dizziness, lightheadedness, or fainting may occur when you get up suddenly from a lying or sitting position.
 Getting up slowly may help lessen this problem.
 Also, lying down for a while may relieve the dizziness or lightheadedness.

 Contact your doctor right away if you have any changes to your heart rhythm.
 You might feel dizzy or faint, or you might have a fast, pounding, or uneven heartbeat.
 Make sure your doctor knows if you or anyone in your family has ever had a heart rhythm problem such as QT prolongation.